jamestmartin/walk-through-plt/outline.md

 * ad-hoc polymorphism (multiple dispatch?)

 Also include other systems like refinement types?

+This section will basically be introduced in terms of "what can I get the type checker/inferencer to do for me?"
+Types need to be introduced not based on what they *forbid* (or permit, relative to what other type systems forbid), but rather based on what they *allow* you to do.
+In particular, this section should be less about "math, but also you get these features", but rather "check out this feature that we used math to get". (e.g.: type inference is logic. types are also logic.)

 ### Outline of Abstractions
 This chapter is largely about category theory, but also the kinds of powerful libraries that you can build in languages like Haskell, e.g.